naturalis/nba-docs/content/doc-spec-services/geo.md

 Note that GeoJSON encodes a coordinate as a `[longitude, latitude]` array and that all GeoJSON coordinates in the NBA represent decimal degrees.

-## Area type and Locality
+### Query for area type and Locality
 The NBA offers polygon data for the following areas (field areaType).
 Countries (world), and Nature, Municipality and Province (NL).
-Entries with the `areaType` Nature are nature reservations in the Netherlands, such as the Veluwe, a push moraine in Gelderland.
+Entries with the `areaType` Nature are nature reserves in the Netherlands, such as the Veluwe, a push moraine in Gelderland.
 The field locality gives the name of the locality.
 For example.
 To retrieve the polygon outlining the country Bermuda, we query for locality:

+{{%nba-link%}}geo/query/?locality=Bermuda{{%/nba-link%}}

-## Searching in geo shapes
+### Searching in geo shapes
-shape fields in geo areas can be compared using the operators `IN` and `NOT_IN`, telling us if one point or polygon is fully contained in another, or not.
+Shape fields in geo areas can be compared using the operators `IN` and `NOT_IN`, telling us if one point or polygon is fully contained in another, or not.
 For this, it is not necessary to use a GEOJson representation in the query; this can be done with either the id of a geo area record or its locality field.

-Example: Retrieve all Nature reservation located in the Dutch province “Noord-Holland”.
+Example: Retrieve all Nature reserves located in the Dutch province “Noord-Holland”.

 ```JSON
 {